denham-ed/sleuth/README.md

             result: 2,
             relStrength: 0.8
         }],
-        biography: "Sherlock Holmes, the worlds first consulting detective, epitomises the fictional detective.
+        biography: "Sherlock Holmes, the world's first consulting detective, epitomises the fictional detective.
 Known for his powers of deduction and logical reasoning, first appeared in 1887.
-A century later there are over 25,000 stage adaptiions, films, television shows and publications featuring the occupant of 221B Baker Street",
+A century later there are over 25,000 stage adaptations, films, television shows and publications featuring the occupant of 221B Baker Street",
         creator: "Arthur Conan Doyle"
     }
 ```

 The result of each stat was randomly calculated between set ranges for this game.
-The relStrength (relative strength) shows the absolute deviation from the mean each stat across all the cards.
+The relStrength (relative strength) shows the absolute deviation from the mean of each stat across all the cards.
 This is used to decide which stat the opponent will select.

 ## Design